brooksgarrett/website/content/blog/2015-09-10-git-history-is-forever.markdown

 +Funny cats
 ```

-Now we have to push (with a helpful --force) this repo out to the remot repo.
+Now we have to push (with a helpful --force) this repo out to the remote repo.
 Then when someone clones the repo again our file will not be present!

 ```bash